There are now 2 possible online modes for units:

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) artefact assignment; and (3) tutorial assignments.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) artefact assignment; and (3) tutorial assignments and participation (must attend 80% or more tutorials).
 Further information is available in the unit outline.

 - Unit Coordinator(s)